lkesteloot/unsong/unsong.md

 “Commander Armstrong!”

 “Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
 Holy, holy, holy is the Lord of Hosts.
-Holy, holy, holy…”
+Holy, holy, holy...”

 “Commander Armstrong!”

 “Holy, holy, holy.
 Holy, holy, holy.
 Holy, holy, holy.
 Holy, holy, holy.
 Holy, holy, holy.
 Holy, holy, holy.
 Holy, holy, holy.
 Holy, holy, holy.
-Holy, holy, holy…”
+Holy, holy, holy...”

 “Commander Armstrong!”

-“Holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, hooooly, hoooooly, hooooooly, hoooooooly, hooooooooly, hoooooooooly, hoooooooooooly, hooooooooooooly, hoooooooooooooly, hooooooooooooooly, hooooooooooooooly, hoooooooooooooooly…”
+“Holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, holy, hooooly, hoooooly, hooooooly, hoooooooly, hooooooooly, hoooooooooly, hoooooooooooly, hooooooooooooly, hoooooooooooooly, hooooooooooooooly, hooooooooooooooly, hoooooooooooooooly...”

 “Houston, I’ve lowered the cable as far as it will go.
 It’s dangling about seventy meters into the light zone.
 I’m not getting any indication that Commander Armstrong is going to take it.”